Content

 7. Other operating expenses

-Rental costs for communication equipment/telecommunication expense 3.4 2.9
+Rental costs for communication equipment/telecommunication expenses 2.3 3.4

-For the first time, other administrative costs include borrowing costs of CHF 6.1 million, which were incurred in connection with the additional tasks transferred to Swissgrid by the federal government in the power reserve segment and represent chargeable costs in accordance with Art.
-22 WResV.
+Other administrative costs included borrowing costs of CHF 6.2 million (previous year: CHF 6.1 million), which were incurred in connection with the additional tasks transferred to Swissgrid by the federal government in the power reserve segment and represent chargeable costs in accordance with Art.
+22 WResO.

 Further information on the members of the Board of Directors can be found in the Corporate Governance Report.